 Korean Language Program Outline

-Second Year Korean I/II: Basic training in Korean through listening, reading, speaking and writing skills and grammar for students who have already completed First Year Korean or students placed into the courses after the placement exam.
+Second Year Korean I/II: The courses offer basic training in Korean through listening, reading, speaking and writing skills and grammar for students who have already completed First Year Korean or students placed into the courses after the placement exam.
 The section with ‘N’ specifies classes intended for students with no Korean background (i.e., non-heritage learners).

-Third Year Korean I/II & Fourth Year Korean I/II: Additional individual help is offered to accommodate different linguistic levels and to meet students’ different needs and goals in studying Korean.
+Fourth Year Korean I/II: Additional individual help is offered to accommodate different linguistic levels and to meet students’ different needs and goals in studying Korean.